 This bow has an integrated toggle mechanism operating on top of the stock.
 The draw weight is 50 lbs with a draw length of 6.5”.
 The pull on the toggle handle is about 30 lbs.

 This was designed to be a small and quick to use field bow.

 The bow is centre shot to minimise friction between string and stock.
-The sights are simple open sights, which surprisingly work well.
-Accuracy is good, allowing groups on an 18” boss from 50 yd.
+The sights are simple open sights, which surprisingly, work well.
+Accuracy is good, allowing good groups on an 18” boss from 50 yd.